mimiyin/designing-for-education/2015-syllabus.md

 - Programming: Vocational or core curriculum?

 <b>Design Practice:</b> Self-experimentation.
-- Pick 2 pedagogical methods.
+- Pick 2 pedagogical approaches.
 Try both.
 Design a no-tech lesson for the class using the one that you think worked better.
 - What are the stated goals of this method?
 - How did you assess whether these goals were met?
 - Pick the more effective one and design a lesson for the class.